List of Star Wars species (F–J): Geonosian

 The Geonosians are an insectoid species native to the planet Geonosis, a barren rocky world that is home to thousands of factories geared towards mechanical construction.
 Many of the galaxy's biggest manufacturing concerns hold contracts with the Geonosians.
 Geonosians reside in hive colonies in organic-looking spires.
 George Lucas thought of the creatures as termite-like in terms of how their society formed, including their architecture.
-All Geonosians have a hard exoskeleton, elongated faces, multi-jointed limbs, and speak in a strange clicking language.
+All Geonosians have a hard exoskeleton, elongated faces, multi-jointed limbs, and speak in a strange clicking language known as Geonosian.
 There are two main types of Geonosian: the wingless drones that mostly work as laborers, and the winged aristocrats, which includes royal warriors serving as scouts and providing security to the hive.
 They look down on their wingless cousins.
 In Star Wars: The Clone Wars, it is revealed that the Geonosian Queen Karina the Great uses a kind of "brain worm" to ensure the loyalty of other Geonosians.
 This mind control exists even after the host's death, although the "Geonosian zombies" have pure white eyes.

 Geonosians do not have a standing military, although they do arm themselves with sonic blasters and static pikes.
 They instead use their droid foundries to build armies for corporate interests wealthy enough to afford them like the Trade Federation and the Techno Union.
 The Geonosians are also the ones who developed the Death Star plans, leading to the race being mostly enslaved under Imperial occupancy as the Death Star itself was being built.
-(As seen in "Star Wars: Empire at War") But as revealed in Star Wars Rebels two-part episode "Ghost of Geonosis", the Geonosians were nearly driven to extinction by the Empire to ensure the secrecy of the Death Star as it was nearing completion, and moved to an undisclosed location.
+(As seen in Star Wars: Empire at War) But as revealed in Star Wars Rebels two-part episode "Ghost of Geonosis", the Geonosians were nearly driven to extinction by the Empire to ensure the secrecy of the Death Star as it was nearing completion, and moved to an undisclosed location.
 Only a Geonosian nicknamed "Klik-Klak" and a queen egg appear to remain on Geonosis.

 Poggle the Lesser was a Geonosian who appeared in Episode II and oversaw the production of battle droids for the Trade Federation and later provided the bulk of the troops for the Confederacy of Independent Systems.
 He was decapitated by Darth Vader on Mustafar in Episode III.
 In the video game Star Wars Battlefront II, the player must fight a Geonosian who is trying to use the droid factories on Mustafar to create his own army.
 He was named Gizor Delso.

 Geonosians make a unique appearance in Lego Star Wars: The Video Game, appearing with one of two weapons (either their characteristic sonic blaster or a normal blaster rifle) randomly, beyond the player's control.